 Aggregating, in this case, means 1inch searches the pairs you're trading across all available exchanges for the absolute best prices possible.

 When it comes time to complete the trade, 1inch splits your order and spreads it across several exchanges.
 However, you experience the trade as a single transaction on the user end.

 Everyone using a DEX in 2021 has hit the same roadblock: gas fees.
 Because of increased congestion on the Ethereum network, gas costs for DEX trading have gone through the roof.

 That's why you must factor gas fees into DEX trades when searching for the best crypto prices.
 Some exchanges have the token you want, but the transaction could be more expensive than it's worth after factoring in gas.

-1inch Exchange was created to solve this dilemma by efficiently spreading your trade across exchanges using micro-transactions.
+1inch was created to solve this dilemma by efficiently spreading your trade across exchanges using micro-transactions.
 Besides lowering overall gas costs, spreading transactions across exchanges helps 1inch assemble the best return possible for your trade.

 To test 1inch out for yourself, head over to the app, then populate the swap interface with tokens you want to trade.
 We tried the interface out by inputting an ETH —> CRV trade.
 As you can see, 1inch gets you the most CRV for the trade compared to other exchanges.